#1 It’s barely about vampires

 It treats “vampires” as little more than a gimmick to spice up the prefab story arcs of the ‘high school slice-of-life’ starter kit.
 Compare this to even smaller series like Afterschool Dice Club or even Pan de Peace.
 Shows which certainly have problems of their own, but at least treat their respective themes as the core of their storylines.

 The writing is not the only aspect of this anime that feels uninspired.
 I binged all 12 episodes of Ms. Vampire in a single day and already forgot what the characters looked like the following morning.

-The designs of Akari Amano and her school friends feel like they belong to generic background characters.
-There’s no flair to any of it; no skillful art that makes them subtly memorable nor any big accessories or features that would make them stand out for more obvious reasons.
-I actually got confused at one point when a new character was introduced who looked so similar to one of Akari’s friends that I wasn’t sure what was happening for a few moments.
+The designs of Akari Amano and her school friends feel like they belong to generic background extras.
+There’s no flair to any of them.
+No skillful art that makes them subtly memorable nor any accessories that would make them stand out for more obvious reasons.
+I actually got confused at one point when a new character was introduced, who looked so similar to one of Akari’s friends that I wasn’t sure what was happening for a few moments.

 Our vampires fair somewhat better, but largely due to their obvious clothing.
 Their designs are still fairly standard and perfectly in line with the rest of the show’s yuri loli aesthetics.
 An aesthetic that is itself not exactly the most appealing to me personally.

 #3 Inconsistent characters